Whilser/ESP8266-DIY-AC-Dimmer-220V/README.md

  ### Connecting the device to the Wi-Fi network

 In case of unsuccessful connection to the Wi-Fi network, the device creates an access point with an ip address 192.168.4.1.
-To send Wi-Fi network settings (SSID, PASSWORD) to the device, connect to the AP and send a command via SSH terminal:
+To send Wi-Fi network settings (SSID, PASSWORD) to the device, connect to the AP and send a command in SSH terminal:

     echo '{"id":1, "method":"set_config", "SSID":"Wi-Fi SSID", "PASSWD": "PASSWORD"}' | nc -w1 <deviceIP> 2000

+ ### MQTT Configuration

+Just send a command in SSH terminal:

+    echo '{"id":1, "method":"set_mqtt", "host":"MQTT server", "USER": "MQTT_USER", "PASSWD": "MQTT_PASSWD", "ROOT": "DIYSmartHomeACDimmer"}' | nc -w1 <IP ESP8266> 2000

+**MQTT server** - Address of MQTT server, **MQTT_USER** - MQTT username, **MQTT_PASSWD** - password to access to MQTT server, **ROOT** - root topic of device, example: DIYSmartHomeACDimmer.

 **Examples:**

 * Get state